Crime and Justice (Kenyan TV series): Development

 On 30 July 2020, Multichoice announced the partnership between Showmax and CANAL+ co-production on Blood Psalms, a drama series set to premiere on Showmax in 2021.

-On 12 January 2021, following their partnership, they announce the production of Crime and Justice, a crime series set in Nairobi, directed and produced by Adam Neutzsky-Wulff.
+On 12 January 2021, following their partnership, they announced the production of Crime and Justice, a crime series set in Nairobi, directed and produced by Adam Neutzsky-Wulff.
 Speaking about the production, CEO of MultiChoice Connected Video, Yolisa Phahle, said “MultiChoice was fundamentally an African business invested in telling African stories reflecting in the lives, languages, and cultures of the continent.
-We believe in African talent and look forward to shining the international spotlight on not only Kenyan stars, but the Kenyan technical industry’s capabilities, and we believe that streaming video is a powerful way to deliver these stories.
+We believe in African talent and look forward to shining the international spotlight on not only Kenyan stars, but the Kenyan technical industry's capabilities, and we believe that streaming video is a powerful way to deliver these stories.
 This is one of many more Showmax Originals.”

 Casting

 The cast was reported when the first episode for season 1 began, with a line-up of Alfred Munyua, Sarah Hassan, Maqbul Mohammed, Paul Ogola, and Brian Ogola.

 Shortly after MultiChoice announce their partnership, the main cast spoke about their role during the press release.
 Speaking with The Media Online reporter, the lead actors Alfred Munyua, and Sarah Hassan spoke about their characters in the series, Munyua said “When I first read the script, I loved the delivery and realness of Silas as a character.
 It’s not exaggerated and he’s no Rambo hero; he just tackles his cases the normal way.
 I found a very real edge with this script, and I hope I’ll do justice to the role”.
 Hassan spoke about her character, saying “This is a very different character; I’ve never played anything like Makena before.
 It’s very exciting to get a character that makes me grow as an actor”.